Foreign relations of Palestine: Background

 The Palestine Liberation Organization was created in 1964 as a paramilitary organization and has sought to conduct foreign relations with states and international organisations since that time.
 Initially, the PLO established relations with Arab and communist countries.
 In 1969 the PLO became a member of the Organisation of Islamic Cooperation.
 In October 1974, the Arab League designated the PLO as the "sole legitimate representative of the Palestinian people".
 The new status of the PLO was recognised by all Arab League states except Jordan (Jordan recognised that status of the PLO at a later stage).
 On 22 November 1974, United Nations General Assembly Resolution 3236 recognised the right of the Palestinian people to self-determination, national independence, and sovereignty in Palestine.
 It also recognised the PLO as the representative of the Palestinian people to the United Nations.
 By Resolution 3237 on the same date, the PLO was granted non-State observer status at the United Nations.
 In September 1976, the PLO became a non-state member of the Arab League, and in the same year became a member of the Non-Aligned Movement.

-On 15 November 1988, in support of the First Intifada, the PLO declared the establishment of the State of Palestine, which was widely recognised by many foreign governments, although often statements made were of an equivocal nature – at times referring to the PLO or the State of Palestine or one acting on behalf of the another, or by the generic "Palestine".
+On 15 November 1988, in support of the First Intifada, the PLO declared the establishment of the State of Palestine, which was widely recognized by many foreign governments, although often statements made were of an equivocal nature – at times referring to the PLO or the State of Palestine or one acting on behalf of the other, or by the generic "Palestine".
 Many countries and organisations "upgraded" representation from the PLO to the new State, though in practice the same PLO offices, personnel and contacts continued to be used.
 In February 1989 at the United Nations Security Council, the PLO representative claimed recognition from 94 states.
 Since then, additional states have publicly extended recognition.

 The PNA was established by the PLO in 1994 following the Oslo Accords and the Israeli-Palestinian Interim Agreement.
 The Israeli government transferred certain powers and responsibilities of self-government to the PNA, which are in effect in parts of the West Bank, and used to be effective in the Gaza Strip before its takeover by Hamas.
 The Foreign Affairs Minister of the Palestinian National Authority, who since July 2007 has been Riyad Al-Maliki, is responsible for the foreign relations of the PNA.
 States maintain official relations with the PNA through offices in the Palestinian territories, and the representation of the PNA abroad is accomplished by the missions of the PLO, who represents it there.

 Both the PLO (representing itself, the State of Palestine, or the PNA) and the PNA now maintain an extensive network of diplomatic relations, and participate in multiple international organisations with status of member state, observer, associate, or affiliate.
 The designation "Palestine", adopted in 1988 by the UN for the PLO, is currently also used as reference to the PNA and the State of Palestine by states and international organisations, in many cases regardless of the level of recognition and relations they have with any of these entities.